Franck Lepage: Biography

 Born in Paris on the 17th November 1954, he studied at Sciences Po, but failed to get into the second year.
 He then took up Oriental Languages and Law, and turned to pedagogy.

 As a teacher for youths with learning difficulties in Haute-Savoie in 1974, he discovers entertainment in 1975 and joins the department of Social and Cultural Activities and Science of Education at the Centre universitaire expérimental de Vincennes — a free and open University in Vincennes (Paris 8) — in 1977.
 There entertainment is presented as a way to "call into question capitalism's institutions".

 He then stopped teaching to take up theatre in 1980, at l'université de Paris 8 (Vincennes in Saint-Denis).
 He founded his own theatre company in 1985.
 Then he joined the Fédération française des Maisons des jeunes et de la culture in 1987 and for the first time he hears about popular education, without anybody being able to explain to him the concept.

-It is in that moment, by trying to take up the cultural and social problems of the Youth and the Community of Community Centres to the Culture and Arts Ministry, that he realises the violence of the symbolic division of culture and social affairs in France.
+It is in that moment, by trying to take up the cultural and social problems of the Youth and the Culture of Centres to the Culture and Arts Ministry, that he realises the violence of the symbolic division of culture and social affairs in France.
 He then, with help from others, put a theory in place and a definition of what is Popular Education.
 He writes a report years later in 1994 to the Education Ministry about the importance of this subject.
-Not much is done, that is why he went on to create his own Popular Education Network.
+Not much is done by the Education Ministry, that is why he went on to create his own Popular Education Network.

 In 2007, foundation with five other members of la SCOP d'éducation populaire et transformation sociale Le Pavé.

 In 2012, he defines himself as a political activist: "I am a political activist, not an artist. […] Artist, is a social status.
 But the system refuse to see me as an activist".
-"I'm a « French comedian ».
+"I'm a "French comedian".
 Art and Culture destroy Politics.

 He quits SCOP Le Pavé in April 2012 in order to fully train people of the networks, especially with La Grenaille.